sblanchet/truenas-vdisk-expand/README.md

-# vdisk-expand.sh for FreeNAS
+# vdisk-expand.sh for TrueNAS Core

-This script expands ZFS pool after increasing the size of a virtual disk.
+This script expands ZFS pool after increasing the size of a virtual disk in VMware ESXi, VirtualBox or BHyve.

 ## Typical usage

-When running FreeNAS as a virtual machine with virtual disks when you run out of space, you can increase the size of the virtual disks and then run this script in the FreeNAS shell to expand the associated ZFS pool.
+When running TrueNAS as a virtual machine with virtual disks when you run out of space, you can increase the size of the virtual disks and then expand the associated ZFS pool with this shell script.

 ## Example with VMware ESXi

 * In VMware ESXi, increase the virtual disk size.
-It can be done while the FreeNAS vm is running.
+It can be done while the TrueNAS vm is running.

-* Go the the FreeNAS shell and run:
+* Go the the TrueNAS shell and run:

 ```bash
 vdisk-expand.sh /dev/da1